michaeldfallen/michaeldfallen.github.io/_posts/2014-12-12-overuse-of-reuse.markdown

 ----

+##Focus on the Needs

+It should be boring to hear by now but everything you do in Agile should focus on the Needs.
+For a while I've thought that sometimes we focus too often on the users that sit in front of web browsers.
+Obviously they are important, the most important for a citizen facing service, but they aren't necessarily the only users.

+When building a reusable component, or shared service, or tool for others to build on top of, you'll have another user.
+The Developer sitting in front of code trying to use your tool, or the Architect trying to understand your services processes are users too.
+You need understanding of their context to be able to build anything that will be useful to them.

+Which type of reuse you use depends heavily on your user and business needs.
+Perhaps you are interested in maintaining centralised control of a resource;
+then sharing might be most appropriate.
+Or you want to reduce implementation cost of a common piece of work; then reuse might make most sense.

+When someone demands that something be a certain type of "reusable" ask them why.

 ##Wrapping up

 So as I see it there are 3 things people tend to mean when they say reuse.
 We